newsboat/newsboat/CONTRIBUTING.md

 	$ make -jN

 Where `N` is again the number of threads you want to use.
-Please note that if you make changes to the included headers in any of the source files you have to run:

-	make depslist

-This command resolves all of the necessary dependencies and writes the list to `mk/mk.deps`.
-It's important to note here that the command above only works correctly if your default compiler is set to GCC.
-If your default compiler is Clang you can use GCC just for this one operation:

-	CXX=g++ make depslist

 Newsboat can also be [built in Docker](doc/docker.md).